 Cross-Dressing, Gunpowder and Alcohol – Laos Rocket Festival

 During the sixth lunar month, in villages throughout Laos and eastern Thailand (Isaan), one of the more unusual Buddhist festivals, Bun Bang Fai, or Rocket Festivals are held.
 This is the hottest and driest season in Southeast Asia (early May) and villagers are desperate for ways to break the heat and bring on the monsoons.
-Somehow in the ancient past, celebrants figured out that a good way to wake the god Phaya Thaen, and let him know it was time to start the rains, would be to send rockets, and another Laos public holiday is always a good thing.
+Somehow in the ancient past, celebrants figured out that a good way to wake the god Phaya Thaen, and let him know it was time to start the rains, would be to send homemade rockets toward the sky.
 On a more terrestrial level, it would also be a good opportunity for the villagers to let loose and have some fun before the hard work of growing rice begins.
 These are some photos of the rocket festival in Laos.
 (Videos at Bottom of Post)

 One of the largest of these celebrations takes place in the village of Lingxan, a few hours north of Vientiane, Laos.
 Since we were “in the neighborhood” celebrating my birthday on Lake Nam Ngum, Sarah and I figured we should stop in and see what was happening on our way back to Vientiane.
 We thought it would be quaint to see what happens when you mix pre-Buddhist fertility rites with the 9th Century invention of gunpowder.